u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/discuss/overview/get_started.rst

 .. image:: get_started/chat_windows.png
    :align: center
-   :alt: View of a couple of chat window messages for Odoo Discuss
+   :alt: View of a couple of chat window messages for Thrive Bureau ERP Discuss

 .. tip::
    When a user is mentioned, the search list (list of names) suggests values first based on the